-The output of LDP-CW 20-50 can either be enabled via an external signal (BOB connector) or a bit in the LSTAT register.
-This behaviour can be altered via the config menu in the PLB-21 menu or via the serial interface.
-When the LDP-CW 20-50 is configured for internal enable, the ENABLE pin of the BOB connector is ignored.
+The output of the LDP-CW 20-50 can either be enabled via an external signal (BOB connector) or a bit in the LSTAT register.
+This behaviour can be altered via the configuration menu in the PLB-21 menu or via the serial interface.
+If the LDP-CW 20-50 is configured for internal enable, the ENABLE pin of the BOB connector will be ignored.